Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot-Ecosystem-Economy_Slides.md

 ## Ecosystem and Economy

 This presentation will give you a high level overview of the ecosystem and economy of the Polkadot Network.

+Unfortunately this presentation could never be fully exhaustive, but perhaps it will shed light on areas previously unknown.

 ---